emann615/Home-SOC-Lab/Ransomware-Detection-and-Response.md

 ## Using the Contains Operator
--	I modified the rule to use the contains operator. o	Now the rule will trigger for any command that include the values, “vssadmin”, “delete”, “shadows” and “/all”.
+-	I modified the rule to use the contains operator. o	Now the rule will trigger for any command that include the values “vssadmin”, “delete”, “shadows” and “/all”.
 -	When I ran the ransomware executable again, I could see that the rule was triggered in Lima Charlie and the attack was stopped.
 -	The rule did work, but it still leaves the victim machine open to other methods for deleting shadow copies that could be used by ransomware.
 -	To demonstrate this, I edited the source code of the ransomware to use a different method of deleting shadow copies.